Dartas22/Fill-the-Board/README.md

-# Fill-the-board
+# Fill-the-Board

-Rules: You have to go through each field only once and thus fill the entire board across 5 levels.
+In this game you have 5 levels to complete.
+Rules are simple, you have to go through every field on the board but only once, this way you are finishing level.

 Display used in this project is 128x64 i2c OLED.
+If you want to use the buzzer to get sound effect the resistor should be 1.5k ohm.